-Each and every one of us is the average of the 5 people we spend the most time with, according to the business philosopher Jim Rohn at least.
-It is no coincidence that high achieving people tend to 'flock together'.
-Obviously, peer groups tend to have similar interests and like to discuss topics freely and without objections.
+It is no coincidence that high achieving people tend to like to associate with one another.
+The reason, when you think about it, is that peer groups tend to have similar interests and like to discuss topics freely and without objections.

-By associating yourself with intelligent people you will indirectly develop your own.
+By associating yourself with intelligent people or "doers" you will indirectly develop your own thinking and attitudes to life, success, and personal development.
 So, as cold as it might sound, you might want to think again about the friends you spend most of your time with.